ibm-cloud-docs/power-iaas/cloud-connections-CLI.md

    {: note}

 6. Review the summary and the terms and conditions.
 Then, click **Create** to create an IBM Cloud connection.

-IBM Power Virtual System Cloud Connections are currently not supported on the `WDC06` data center.
-If you do not have the authorization and attempt to create a Cloud Connection (Direct Link Connect), a link is generated.
-This Direct Link is not operational and must be authorized by the IBM Cloud account user who has the required authority via [IBM Cloud Console Direct Link Portal](https://cloud.ibm.com/interconnectivity){: external}.
-{: note}

 ## Modifying IBM Cloud connections